The use and status of mascara increased steadily through the twentieth century with cake mascara establishing itself as the most popular form.

 Procedure: The aluminium stearate is added to the solvent with stirring while the mixture is heated to approximately 90°C and maintained at that temperature until solution and gelation are evident.
 The waxes are melted together and added to the solvent.
 The pigments are ground in a portion of the solvent-wax mixture and added to the remainder of the batch.
 Stirring is continued until cool to avoid settling of pigments while the mixture is still warm and fluid.

 Like liquid waterproof mascaras, solvent-based cream mascaras could irritate the eyes.
 They were also more difficult to remove than oil-in-water emulsions.
-Some formulations attempted to make their removal easier by adding in a small amount of soap such as triethanolamine stearate but this came at the cost of making them less than waterproof.
+Some formulations attempted to overcome this by adding in a small amount of soap such as triethanolamine stearate.
+However, this came at the cost of making them less than waterproof.

 Although cream mascaras enjoyed some success their domination of the mascara market only came about when a new mascara applicator was introduced in the 1950s.
 Known originally as automatic mascaras – because the mascara was picked up ‘automatically’ by the wand in the tube – the first product of this type was the Mascara-Matic developed by Helena Rubinstein in 1957.
 This new applicator revolutionised the mascara market and was widely copied.
-In its slim, gold case it had an elegance that had only been rarely achieved in cake mascara packaging.
+In its slim, gold case made by the German firm Schmidt & Niedermeier (Joliff & Mathiez, 2016) it had an elegance that had only been rarely achieved in cake mascara packaging.
 So when Maybelline – then the largest manufacturer of mascara in the United States – introduced its automatic applicator, Magic Mascara, in 1958, this marked the beginning of the end for the dominance of cake mascara.